lapy.diffgeo

 np.ndarray

-Scalar geodesic function at vertices, shape (n_vertices,).
+Scalar geodesic function at vertices, shape (n_vertices,) or (n_vertices, n_functions).

 lapy.diffgeo.compute_gradient(geom, vfunc)[source]